 My gender expression also shifts seasonally shaping my world, uncontained and contained, wilder at times than others.
 Come spring, I present left of female and channel masculine energy- I upside downing my ǝɥS, I reclaim the way I dress (bright solid colors, I decorate my body with at least three shade of the same hue each day) and how I engage with power, pleasure, my own white fragility, and privilege.
 Summer = freer, softer, fecund, gender expressions everywhere.

 I also constantly ask, “How does turning ǝɥS upside down feel in different geographies?
 How has it felt different in the south?”
 Bodies exposed in varied, easier ways in a different sexual climate that requires less silence around sex and pleasure.
 Bodies literally can relax outside most of the year, warmed by sun yet still bound to rules created by white supremacist institutions.
-Foucault and Butler, writing about resisting gender norms for a century now, help us create keys to explore our individual and shared gendered maps.
+I believe writing about resisting gender norms creates new ways to explore our individual and shared gendered maps.

 When I feel and present masculine, my mind quiets and sensory experiences are hyperilluminated.
 In life and observing life, I let go of the outcome, recognize no effort is required to just be.
 In my masculinity, I feel more at peace.
 I cloth my femaleness everyday and walk out into the world.
 More drag than my identity, as a gender non-conforming womxn I love the ways my body- cunt, brain, muscles, heart, hands and feet-radicalizes.

 I’ve been learning another person’s body+ over the last five weeks.
 An unexpected connection in a small community.
 Similar commitment to the fluid nature of who we are as queer folx.
 Womxn.
 Without making any assumptions, there are a million more questions to ask them.
 This person who lives outside of the binary everyday.
-Everything and nothing telling her to be her body.
+Everything and nothing telling them to be their body.